 The principle of ‘ordinary residence’ was abolished in April 2013.

-If an individual is domiciled outside the United Kingdom, this has a significant impact on their UK tax status.
+If an individual is domiciled outside the United Kingdom, this has a significant impact on their UK tax status under current legislation.
 An individual’s domicile is usually the country or state in which they have their permanent home and typically follow that of their father.
 As an example, a person whose family came from France and continues to have ties to France is likely to be considered as domiciled in France, even if they have lived in the United Kingdom for a number of years, provided they can demonstrate to HMRC when and in what circumstances they will return to France.
 The individual must have strong evidence to be able to demonstrate they do not intend to reside in the United Kingdom permanently or HMRC are likely to content they have a domicile of choice in the United Kingdom.

 Domicile is an area that HMRC are looking into very closely and are raising enquiries into claims for non-UK domicile status.